China Labour Bulletin – Supporting the workers’ movement in China

 The radio program also gave CLB the chance to work with lawyers in China who were willing to take on the cases of the aggrieved workers Han interviewed.
-The internet was just getting established in China in the early 2000s and this allowed CLB to create a small but dedicated network of lawyers across the country, including well known human rights lawyer Gao Zhisheng who represented the workers at the Stella Shoe factories in Dongguan in 2004.
+The internet was just established in China in the early 2000s, and this allowed CLB to create a small but dedicated network of lawyers across the country, including well-known human rights lawyer Gao Zhisheng, who represented the workers at the Stella Shoe factories in Dongguan in 2004.

-As our network of lawyers and activists grew we were able to take on numerous ground-breaking cases of employment discrimination in the areas of health, gender, sexuality etc., and encouragingly it is now increasingly common for women in particular to come forward to file complaints about gender discrimination, although clearly much more needs to be done.
-We have assisted hundreds of workers with work-related injuries and illnesses, in particular those suffering from pneumoconiosis (China’s most prevalent occupational disease) in obtaining the compensation they are legally entitled to.
-For more details and a comprehensive overview of this issue, see CLB’s research report Time to Pay the Bill: China’s obligation to the victims of pneumoconiosis.
-In addition, we helped hundreds of worker activists, such as Walmart veteran Wang Shishu, who had been fired by their employer to either win reinstatement or obtain proper compensation for unfair dismissal.
+As our network of lawyers and activists grew, we were able to take on numerous ground-breaking cases of employment discrimination in the areas of health, gender, sexuality, etc. Encouragingly, it is now increasingly common for women in particular to come forward to file complaints about gender discrimination, although clearly much more needs to be done.
+We have assisted hundreds of workers with work-related injuries and illnesses, in particular those suffering from pneumoconiosis - China’s most prevalent occupational disease - in obtaining the compensation they are legally entitled to.
+For more details and a comprehensive overview of this issue, see CLB’s research report, Time to Pay the Bill: China’s obligation to the victims of pneumoconiosis.
+In addition, we have helped hundreds of worker activists, such as Walmart veteran Wang Shishu, who had been fired by their employer because of their activism, to either win reinstatement or obtain proper compensation for unfair dismissal.
 In total, we have published around 80 representative case summaries in our Labour Rights Litigation section.

-By 2005, CLB realised that although taking on individual legal cases could make a difference, there were simply too many cases of labour rights violations in China for any one organization to handle.
-CLB took the tactical decision to focus in addition on developing the collective bargaining capacity of China’s workers as a means of resolving labour disputes before they escalated into conflict.
-While the received wisdom at the time was that you cannot have collective bargaining without freedom of association, CLB took the view that this approach was simply not a practical option in China given the monopoly of the ACFTU.
+By 2005, CLB realised that although taking on individual legal cases could make a difference, there were simply too many instances of labour rights violations in China for any one organization to handle.
+CLB took the tactical decision to focus, in addition, on developing the collective bargaining capacity of China’s workers as a means of resolving labour disputes before they escalate into conflict.
+Although the received wisdom at the time was that collective bargaining cannot exist without freedom of association, CLB took the view that this approach was simply not a practical option in China given the monopoly of the ACFTU.

-Initial success was limited due to worker apathy and a lack of knowledge about unions and the collective bargaining process.
-It was not until 2011, when several hundred workers at the Citizen Watch factory in Shenzhen went on strike and demanded collective bargaining with management that the program really began to gain traction.
+Initial success in collective bargaining was limited, due to worker apathy and a lack of knowledge about unions and the negotiation process.
+It was not until 2011, when several hundred workers at the Citizen Watch factory in Shenzhen went on strike and demanded collective bargaining with management, that the program really began to gain traction.
 Many of our best known collective bargaining cases, such as the Guangzhou sanitation workers’ contract dispute of 2014 and the Lide shoe factory workers campaign for compensation the following year, have been documented in detail on our website.
-However, there have been more than 100 similar cases where workers, with the help of civil society labour activists in our network, have organised collectively and forced the boss to the bargaining table.
+In total, CLB has assisted in over 100 similar cases where workers, with the help of civil society labour activists in our network, have organised collectively and forced the boss to the bargaining table.
 We used this practical experience to compile a Code of Collective Bargaining for workers and management and conducted numerous collective bargaining trainings for workers across China.